 When I was at a college in upstate New York, my roommate from The Bronx taught me about hip-hop.
 The song was “Buck Em Down” by Black Moon.
 For him, it was funny to teach an Asian student a black music and culture.
 He even let me rap the verse!
 For me, it was an unforgettable moment.
 I even have their album on my iPhone and iPad now!
 This is the song my roommate taught me.
 Although it’s a different remix with their album, still underground.

 Grunge became popular around my junior year in college, but I didn’t like grunge much, as I wrote on “Prologue: Long Way To Seattle”.
-For me, most of the grunge bands seemed like they didn’t value on the soul, technique, and their own identity, and put importance more on how much they were depressive.
+For me, most of the grunge bands seemed like they didn’t value the soul, technique, and their own identity, and put importance more on how much they were depressive.
 Most of the grunge sounded same for me, but the music was serious.
 That music movement killed most of the heavy metal and hard rock band, or made them change their music style to grunge!
 Those bands kept their faith in metal were eventually buried down under the grunge bands.

-So I started to look at other music and was interested in R&B and hip hop.
-I also like blues and blues rock without specific reason even before.
+So I started to look at other music and was interested in R&B and hip-hop.
+I also like blues and blues-rock without specific reason even before.
 I feel comfortable by listening blues melody and husky, emotional vocal.

 One of my recent music sources is actually Jimmy Kimmel Live.
 Not only I like Jimmy Kimmel’s talk a lot, I feel he put more value and respect on music than any other talk shows.
 He brings many talented artists in any style to his stage, no matter they’re popular, unpopular, or start-ups.
 Those I bought music by watching good performances on Jimmy Kimmel Live were Andra Day, B.o.B., Ben Rector, Little Big Town, Lady GaGa soon after debuted, Sky Ferreira, etc. He even started “Mash-up Monday” and showed viewers interested chemistry of two different artists or bands.
-Good live performances definitely catch my attention and makes me buy their music.
+Good live performances definitely catch my attention and make me buy their music.
 That’s my way of respect to musicians.

 Unfortunately, I don’t have much talent on playing music and singing even though I have a guitar.
 However, those my wide range music experiences greatly help me to enjoy any kind of good music.
 I don’t stick to a specific music.
 I don’t discriminate music.
 Good music is good music!
 Music can make us happier.
 Music can give us guts on life.
 Music can heal our pains and anger.
 Music makes our life richer.
 I would like to keep open minded to wonderful music.
 And I’d like to pay respect to music on this blog as well.